 Founded in New York City in 1993, Take-Two Interactive found its roots with two publishing labels: Rockstar Games and 2K, which, respectively, came out with the Grand Theft Auto series and NBA 2K series.

-The gaming company spanned out with their genres, bringing the masses games like the Red Dead and WWE 2K series.
+The gaming company spanned out with its genres, bringing the masses with games like the Red Dead Redemption and WWE 2K series.

 9. Sega Sammy